kaiachain/kaia-docs/docs/nodes/nodes.md

 - Proxy Node (PN): PNs relay transactions between CNs and ENs.
 - Endpoint Node (EN): ENs provide public access to the Kaia network.

 To participate in consensus and governance, you are required to run a CN.
-CNs must meet certain hardware and software requirements, and they must stake KLAY tokens.
+CNs must meet certain hardware and software requirements, and they must stake KAIA tokens.

 You can also run a PN or EN to support the Kaia network.
 PNs and ENs do not require staking, but they do require some technical expertise and resources.